chuculain/TestResultSetDuration/README.md

 # TestResultSetDuration
-Defines a test result and defines a logic behind defining a duration
+Defines a test result data structure and using a cmd line c# app validates how the total test duration for a composite of many test results (and sub test results) is computed,